freak-harsh/harsh9988/README.md

 ##  Im Harsh
 <!--
 **harsh9988/harsh9988** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+-->
 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+🔭 I’m currently working on ...
+PYTHON based projects
 🌱 I’m currently learning >> PYTHON
 - 👯 I’m looking to collaborate on PYTHON based projects
 - 🤔 I’m looking for help in algorithm's